 Additionally, the “OCR Expert” Bundle includes a Certificate of Completion.
 To receive the certificate, you will need to complete all lessons and quizzes associated with the text.

 After successfully completing all lessons/quizzes, you will receive your certificate and be able to embed it directly on your LinkedIn profile, thereby demonstrating your Optical Character Recognition skills.

 There you have it — the complete Table of Contents for OCR with OpenCV, Tesseract, and Python.
 I hope after looking over this list you’re excited as I am!

 I also have some secret bonus chapters available.

-If you are interested in OCR, already have OCR project ideas, or have a need for it at your company, please click the button below grab your special pre-launch discount on my OCR book and other books and courses:
+If you are interested in OCR, already have OCR project ideas, or have a need for it at your company, please click the button below grab your special pre-pre-ordered copy of my OCR book: